This Privacy Notice (“Privacy Notice”) was last updated and effective on May 17, 2022.

 How We Share Your Information

-We may share personal data with a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of the Company’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal data held by the Company about our Service users is among the assets transferred.
+• Change of Control Transaction.
+We may share personal data with a buyer or other successor in the event of a merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of the Company’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which personal data held by the Company about individuals who access our Website is among the assets transferred.

 How We Protect Your Information